-Permit applications submitted December 1st through the third (3rd) Friday of February for the following school year are determined using the “90% capacity” of the school rule.
+Permit applications submitted November 15th through the first (1st) Friday of February for the following school year are determined using the “90% capacity” of the school rule.
 The school shall notify the student’s parents of acceptance or rejection within six (6) weeks of receipt of the application, or by March 31st, whichever is later.
 Notifications may be delayed due to circumstances affecting the board’s ability to determine the enrollment capacity of a school.

 Late Enrollment Period

 Permit applications submitted after the first (1st) Friday of February for the following school year or any permit for the current school year, must be determined by the “adjusted capacity” of the school.
 The adjusted capacity is the total number of students who could be served in a school if each teacher were to have a class size based on the staffing ratio for each grade level (§53G-6-401).
 Late enrollment permit acceptance is determined by the staffing ratio as follows: